Senate Appears Ready To Pass Tax Package

 BARACK OBAMA: I urge the House of Representatives to act quickly on this important matter, because if there's one thing we can agree on, it's the urgent work of protecting middle-class families, for moving uncertainty for America's businesses, and giving our economy a boost as we head into the new year.

 WELNA: But earlier in the day, House majority leader Steny Hoyer told reporters there's much consternation in the House about the proposal's estate tax provision.
 House Democrats, he said, find it too generous to the wealthy and prefer the farther reaching plan that the House approved last year.
 Hoyer indicated House Democrats will seek to substitute their provision for the one President Obama agreed on with Republicans.

-Representative STEVNY HOYER (Democrat, Maryland): There certainly seems to me to be some room for change which may or may not be perceived by some as significant.
+STEVNY HOYER: There certainly seems to me to be some room for change which may or may not be perceived by some as significant.

 GONYEA: This is MORNING EDITION from NPR News.